AndreMiras/nanotts2heroku/README.md

-# nanotts2heroku
+# NanoTTS to Heroku

-Deploys NanoTTS to Heroku
+Since NanoTTS is not available on Heroku, we build our own patched one.